Skip to content

 cargo build

-For an optimized build:
+For an optimized release build:

 Terminal window